USDA FoodKeeper – Cold Storage Guidelines

 To determine if Pho Instant Noodles have gone bad, check for any visible signs of mold, discoloration, or an off smell.
 The noodles should have a fresh, savory aroma and a uniform texture without any sliminess or stickiness.
 If the noodles appear mushy or have an unusual odor, it is best to discard them to avoid any potential food safety risks.

 Pho Instant Noodles may pose a risk of foodborne illness if not prepared or stored properly.
 Pathogens such as Salmonella and Listeria can contaminate the noodles if they are not cooked at the right temperature or if the noodles are left at room temperature for too long.
-To prevent foodborne illness, always follow cooking instructions, store leftovers in the refrigerator promptly, and ensure proper hygiene practices during preparation.
+To reduce the risk of foodborne illness, always follow cooking instructions, store leftovers in the refrigerator promptly, and ensure proper hygiene practices during preparation.

 To maintain the best quality of Pho Instant Noodles, store them in a cool, dry place away from direct sunlight and moisture.
 Consider transferring the noodles to an airtight container to preserve freshness and prevent absorption of odors.
 For added flavor, you can customize your Pho by adding fresh herbs, lime juice, and other traditional garnishes just before serving.